c3ai-lab/cryptopal/README.md

 - **TOKEN_SECRET_CONFIRM** - a secret string to create JWT for email confirmation at registration

+- **SECRET_PRIVATE_KEY** - a secret string to encode/decode the stored private keys of the wallets

 - **SERVER_URL** - the URL where this service is running on

 - **FRONTEND_URL** - the URL where the frontend is running on for redirections

+- **EMAIL_PROVIDER** - the prodiver of the email account to send email from for the service

 - **EMAILADDRESS_SENDER** - email address of an email account for the service.
 This account is sending emails for verification when users are signing up or changing passwords.